glowing-sea/java-cublino/README.md

 ##### Finishing the Game

-A game of Cublino Pur is over once a player has reached the opponent's end of the board with all seven of their dice.
-Each player then adds the upward facing numbers on their dice which have reached the opponent's end of the board (any dice which are not at the opponent's end of the board are excluded from the total).
+A game of Cublino Pur is over once a player has reached the opponent's end of the state with all seven of their dice.
+Each player then adds the upward facing numbers on their dice which have reached the opponent's end of the state (any dice which are not at the opponent's end of the state are excluded from the total).
 The player with the higher total wins.

 | ![Finished Game](images/finished_game.jpg "A finished game of Cublino Pur") |
 | :---: |